 The terrain within Campos Gerais National Park is rugged.
-The region's relief contains escarpments, canyons, faults and cracks, hills, caves, underground drains and depressions.
+The region's relief contains escarpments, canyons, faults and cracks, hills, caves, underground drains, and depressions.

-The native vegetation, which was generally favorable to grazing, led to colonization of this landscape by non-indigenous peoples.
+The native vegetation, which was generally favorable to grazing, led to the colonization of this landscape by non-indigenous peoples.
 Logging of Araucaria forests occurred during the last centuries.

 The park is located within the Atlantic Forest biome, a biodiversity hotspot and a priority for conservation.
 Vegetation includes mixed forest along with grassland areas.
 Ball cactus and Brazilian Edelweiss (Sinningia leucotricha) are endemic.